topkecleon/telegram-bot-bash/doc/6_reference.md

 ```

 ##### jssh_printDB
 Print content of an ARRAY to STDOUT.
-ARRAY name must be declared with "declare -A ARRAY" before calling printDB..
+ARRAY name must be declared with `declare -A ARRAY` before calling printDB..

 *usage:*  jssh_printDB "ARRAY"